Melky-Phoe/StateSmurf/TransitionSmurf/README.md

 # TransitionSmurf
-Library for moving on DiagramSmurf and logging transitions
+Library for moving on DiagramSmurf and logging transitions.
+Logs are used for integration testing of applications

 ## Requirements